 1.2 Turnover

-Turnover is recognised at the fair value of the consideration received or receivable for goods and services provided in the normal course of business, and is shown ret of VAT and other sales related taxes.
+Turnover is recognised at the fair value of the consideration received or receivable for goods and services provided in the normal course of business.
 The fair value of consideration takes into account trade discounts, settlement discounts and volume rebates.